ChangChuntao/FAST/README.md

                                    Example : GPS_brdc,GPS_IGS_sp3,GPS_IGR_clk
-  -l,  --loc                       which folder is the download in -y,  --year                      where year are the data to be download -d,  --day                       where day are the data to be download -o,  --day1                      where first day are the data to be download -e,  --day2                      where last day are the data to be download -m,  --month                     where month are the data to be download
+  -l,  --loc                       which folder is the download in -y,  --year                      where year are the data to be download -o,  --day1                      where first day are the data to be download -e,  --day2                      where last day are the data to be download -m,  --month                     where month are the data to be download